BIOSECURE-EU/parametra/README.md

 The database continues to grow thanks to user contributions via the [PARAMETRA submission form](https://ec.europa.eu/eusurvey/runner/parametra-submission).

-You can visualize the number of parametra entries by pathogen, parameter, year and study type [here](https://biosecure-eu.github.io/parametra/articles/parametra.html).
+The availability of parameters by pathogen, parameter type, year and study type can be visualized [here](https://biosecure-eu.github.io/parametra/articles/parametra.html).

 ## How to use it